pyorot/streams/readme.md

 **Roles**
 A user simply has the role while live.
 Display the role in the members sidebar, and each user's stream will be easily clickable provided ey is online on Discord, has Twitch correctly linked, and has streamer mode enabled.

-*Since Discord doesn't reveal a user's associated Twitch account to bots, the roles functionality requires manually-posted lists of Discord user IDs and associated Twitch usernames, marked **twicord**, in a separate Discord channel.
+*Since Discord doesn't reveal a user's associated Twitch account to bots, the roles functionality requires manually-posted lists of Discord user IDs and associated Twitch usernames, marked **dir**, in a separate Discord channel.
 The bot will parse the 50 latest posts in a channel that have a syntax as follows:*

 ```
-twicord <optional-comment-here-with-no-newlines>
+dir <optional-comment-here-with-no-newlines>
 <discord-user-ID-1> <twitch-user-handle1>
 <discord-user-ID-2> <twitch-user-handle2>
 ...
 ```

 **Filtering**
-The twicord tables inherently filter which Discord users get assigned a role.
+The dir tables inherently filter which Discord users get assigned a role.
 A message channel can also be filtered.
-This means it accepts only streams whose users are in twicord or whose tags/titles match a list of tags/keywords.
+This means it accepts only streams whose users are in dir or whose tags/titles match a list of tags/keywords.
 E.g.
 ```
 FILTER_TAGS=7cefbf30-4c3e-4aa7-99cd-70aabb662f27
 FILTER_KEYWORDS=speedrun,any%,all dungeons,glitchless,race,mss,pausa,practice